tialaramex/realistic/README.md

 ## Unfinished

-This library is incomplete, some features which were whole and useful in the Java API described in the paper are unfinished or partial here.

-The library does now have trigonometric functions but it still does not have interrupt capability, if you've set another thread the goal of computing a complex calculation or for a great deal of precision this library does not yet provide a mechanism to stop the calculation early.
+Most features from the Java are now replicated or have equivalent functionality in realistic, but this still tidying up to do.

 ## Unfaithful